aammd/MS_computational_ecology_opinion/ms.md

 transfer now.
 In the next sections, I will outline the key challenges that exist for the integration of computational ecology to other approaches to ecological research.

+It seems, at this point, important to minimize neither the importance nor the efficiency of sampling and collection of additional data.
+Sampling is important because ecological questions, no matter how fundamental, ought to be grounded in phenomena happening in nature, and these are revealed by observation or manipulation of natural systems.
+Sampling is efficient because it is the final
+arbiter: how good any prediction is at explaining aspects of a particular empirical system is determined by observations of this system, compared to the predictions.
+Yet any endeavor to collect additional data has its scope limited by financial, human, and temporal constraints -- or in other words, we need to chose what to sample, because we can't afford to sample it all.
+Computational approaches, because they can work through large amounts of data, and integrate them with models that can generate predictions, might allow answering an all important question: what do we sample, and where?

 ## Mapping the domains of collaboration